OpenMind/brainpack/docs/Materials.md

 This hub can provide 20W total power, or 900 mA per port.
 Provide 5V via the barrel jack connector; you can obtain 5V via a MATEKSYS BEC 12S (or equivalent).
 The MATEKSYS BEC 12S can provide Continuous 5A output Peak 9A output.

 Better Options: **<ins>4 Port USB 3.2 Gen 1 Micro Powered Hub PCBA w/ VL817 Chipset & ESD Surge Protection (CG-817X4AX1C-PD-PCBA)</ins>** https://www.coolgear.com/product/4-port-usb-3-2-gen-1-micro-powered-hub-pcba-w-esd-surge-protection but this can be hard to source.
 This part accepts 7 to 14V, making it easier to use compared to the 5V version ("Coolgear 3.2 Gen 1 USB Hub 5V").

 The best solution is the **<ins>4 Port USB 3.2 Gen 1 Micro Powered Hub w/ ESD Surge Protection & Power Adapter</ins>** https://www.usbgear.com/cg-u3micro4ph.html.
-This is the enclosed version of the CG-817X4AX1C-PD-PCBA, so it comes with a 12V power supply and an enclosure.
+This is the enclosed version of the CG-817X4AX1C-PD-PCBA, so it comes with a 12V power supply (which you can discard) and an enclosure (which you can remove).
 It accepts 7 to 14V DC Input via a barrel jack.
+The cg-u3micro4ph can be easier to find compared to the CG-817X4AX1C-PD-PCBA.

 <!-- TOC --><a name="reliable-networking"></a>
 ## 4. Reliable Networking